 Why Use Sponsored Product Ads?

-Sponsored product ads help you reach shoppers who are actively searching for products like yours.
+Sponsored product ads help you reach shoppers actively searching for products like yours.
 This means they’re already a decent way through the sales cycle and are, therefore, more likely to buy.
-They also give you insights into the keywords your target audience uses when searching for similar products.
+They also give you insights into your target audience’s keywords when searching for similar products.

 2. Sponsored Brand Ads

 You might have also seen sponsored brand ads referred to as sponsored headline ads.
-Amazon rebranded this type of ad fairly recently in order to better capture its purpose.
+Amazon rebranded this type of ad fairly recently in order to capture its purpose better.

 The recent surge in online shopping has seen sellers on Amazon increasing their sponsored brand ad spending by more than 160%.
-Essentially, these types of Amazon ad shine a spotlight on your brand and up to three products of your choosing.
+Essentially, these types of Amazon ads shine a spotlight on your brand and up to three products of your choosing.
 Again, like sponsored product ads, you pay when a shopper clicks, not when Amazon displays the ad.

 Keywords are a major component of sponsored brand or headline search ads, and you can bid on relevant keywords that you want your ads to show up for.
 Keyword research forms an important part of the optimization process in our services at Urtasker, and we take the time to dig into the most common words and phrases shoppers use.

 Similarly to sponsored product ads, you can run automatic or manual campaigns, which gives you the choice of how much control you have over your ad campaigns.

 You’re likely to see sponsored brand ads appear above the search results for specific, relevant search terms, below the search results, or to the left of the search results.
 If a shopper is using the Amazon app on their mobile device, they might see your ad appear within the search results too.

 Sponsored brand ads often have the seller’s logo in the corner and three product listings below them.